 2. Start a new hobby or craft, or extend an existing one, and work on it for at least three months.
 You could try glass painting, learning a musical instrument, football, candle making, rollerblading or stargazing.
 Find out about your hobby's origins, history and rules.
 Do a presentation on your hobby for your Patrol in a way that is new to you.

-3. Attend a residential event somewhere new to you, eg in a youth hostel or on a narrowboat.
+3. Attend a residential event somewhere new to you.
+This could be a youth hostel or a narrowboat.
 Your Baden-Powell Adventure cannot count for this clause.

 4. Complete the Outdoor Pursuits, Survival or Community Action badge.